Major Victory At The 9th Circuit Take A Bizarre Turn

 What is the Baird v.
 Bonta case about?

 The Baird v.
-Bonta case challenges California's ban on open carry of firearms.
-It has seen a significant initial victory for plaintiffs at the 9th Circuit Court of Appeals, followed by unusual en banc rehearing requests from both sides.
+Bonta case challenges California's ban on open carry.
+The 9th Circuit Court of Appeals initially ruled in favor of the plaintiffs, but the case has taken a complex turn with dual en banc rehearing requests from both sides.

 Why did California request an en banc rehearing in Baird v.
 Bonta?

-California's government requested an en banc rehearing, arguing that overturning the open carry ban would cause public panic and chaos.
-They are seeking to have the initial ruling reconsidered by a larger panel of judges.
+California requested an en banc rehearing, arguing that overturning the open-carry ban would lead to public panic and chaos.
+They are seeking to have the full court reconsider the panel's decision.

-What is the 'bizarre turn' in the Baird v.
-Bonta case?
+What is unusual about the plaintiffs' appeal in Baird v.
+Bonta?

-The 'bizarre turn' refers to the plaintiffs, who won the initial case, also filing for an en banc rehearing.
-They aim for a broader ruling that questions the constitutionality of permitting regimes for fundamental rights, a more aggressive legal strategy.
+The plaintiffs, who won the initial case, also filed for an en banc rehearing.
+They aim for a broader ruling that questions the constitutionality of permitting regimes for fundamental rights, not just the open-carry ban.

 Related News